What is Paper Chromatography?

 It was first introduced by German scientist Christian Friedrich Schonbein (1865).

 Paper impregnated with silica or alumina acts as adsorbent (stationary phase) and solvent as mobile phase.

 Moisture / Water present in the pores of cellulose fibers present in filter paper acts as stationary phase & another mobile phase is used as solvent In general paper chromatography mostly refers to paper partition chromatography.

 Principle of Paper chromatography

 The principle of separation is mainly partition rather than adsorption.
-Substances are distributed between a stationary phase and mobile phase.
-Cellulose layers in filter paper contain moisture which acts as stationary phase.
+Substances are distributed between a stationary phase and a mobile phase.
+Cellulose layers in filter paper contain moisture which acts as a stationary phase.
 Organic solvents/buffers are used as mobile phase.
 The developing solution travels up the stationary phase carrying the sample with it.
 Components of the sample will separate readily according to how strongly they adsorb onto the stationary phase versus how readily they dissolve in the mobile phase.

 Instrumentation of Paper chromatography